vespa-engine/documentation/documentation/tutorials/blog-search.md

 require fast access, e.g., fields used for sorting or grouping query results.
 The downside is that they make Vespa use more memory per document.
 Thus, by default, no index is generated for attributes, and search over these defaults to a linear scan.
-To build and index for an attribute field, include `attribute:fast-search` in the field definition.
+To build an index for an attribute field, include `attribute:fast-search` in the field definition.

 ### Defining an attribute field